 Ho Chi Minh City

-Our final destination was Ho Chi Minh City, which is still known as ‘Saigon’ by the Vietnamese.
+The final destination of our 3 week Vietnam itinerary was Ho Chi Minh City, which is still known as ‘Saigon’ by the Vietnamese.
 Although Hanoi is the capital of Vietnam, Ho Chi Minh City is much more commercial and cosmopolitan.
-It’s the financial centre of Vietnam, so expect to find lots of highrise buildings and international brands.
+It’s the financial centre of Vietnam, so expect to find lots of high rise buildings and international brands.

 Be sure to visit the bustling Ben Thanh Market to pick up some souvenirs and feast on delicious bites in the trendy Shoreditch-style Ben Thanh Food Market.
 Ho Chi Minh City was one of the worst affected cities in the Vietnam War, and the deeply destructive history is retold in the American War Museum.
 With it’s extremely graphic photography exhibitions and prisoner of war camp replica, a visit to this museum is both fascinating and shocking in equal measure.
 However, it’s definitely worth a visit and is the best place to learn about Vietnam’s turbulent past.
 Day trips from Ho Chi Minh to the Mekong Delta and Chu Chi Tunnels are also definitely worth working into your trip.